-The Marine Combat Fitness Test is a semi-annual physical fitness test of the Marine Corps.
+The Marine Corps Combat Fitness Test is a semi-annual physical fitness test of the Marine Corps.
 The purpose of the CFT is to test a Marine’s physical readiness across a broad selection of combat-related tasks, like sprinting, carrying ammo, throwing a hand grenade, and carrying a simulated wounded Marine.

 The test was specifically designed to test speed, strength, and stamina — as well as anaerobic capacity.
 The event reflects the Marine Corps’ ethos of “every Marine a rifleman,” as every Marine must pass the combat-related test twice annually.

 In contrast with the old Physical Fitness Test, which consists of a 3-mile run, max set of pull-ups (or flexed arm-hang for female Marines), and 100 sit-ups — the combat fitness test is designed to test a Marine’s ability to maneuver in combat gear, conduct a simulated casualty evacuation, and test a Marine’s skill at physical tasks they might require during combat.